-- c. may not be offered further referral opportunities in the failed module after the Progression and Award Board has confirmed a progression decision, unless that progression decision is to allow for those referrals to be completed - C7.5 A student who fails to pass a module after using up the right to be reassessed and considered for the opportunity to repeat the module and is required to leave the College may be awarded an exit qualification if they are so entitled, under Regulations A4.4.
+- c. may not be offered further referral opportunities in the failed module after the Progression and Award Board has confirmed a progression decision, unless that progression decision is to allow for those referrals to be completed - C7.5 Where a student fails a module they have, following the final award board, the opportunity to repeat the module at their own cost.
+A student who does not achieve their qualification but achieves 120 credits at level 4 will be asked if they would like to receive an exit award (see Regulations A4.4).
 Where an exit qualification cannot be awarded, a Statement of Results outlining the credit successfully completed will be issued.